Longferret/Docker-Hadoop-Spark/README.md

 `ACTOR` is the code of the actor and `AVGRATING` is the average rating of the actor.

-The output I generated is in the compressed folder `workdir/outputs/outputs.tar.xz` as SCALA_AvgRating.txt
+The output I generated is at `workdir/outputs/SCALA_AvgRating.txt`.